 Finally, I want to provide the most common signals and ways how traders are using the Stochastic indicator:

-- Breakout trading: When you see that the Stochastic is suddenly accelerating into one direction and the two Stochastic bands are widening, then it can signal the start of a new trend.
-If you can also spot a breakout out of sideways range, even better.
+Breakout trading: When you see that the Stochastic is suddenly accelerating in one direction and the two Stochastic bands are widening, it can signal the start of a new trend.
+If you can also spot a breakout out of sideways range on your price chart, even better.

-- Trend reversals: When the Stochastic is changing the direction and leaves the overbought/oversold areas, it can foreshadow a reversal.
-As we’ll see, we can also combine the Stochastic with a moving average or trendlines nicely.
+Trend reversals: When the Stochastic is changing direction and exits the overbought/oversold areas, it can foreshadow a trend reversal.
+Especially when the indicator signal is followed by reversal signals on your price charts.

-- Divergences: As with every momentum indicator, divergences can also be a very important signal here to show potential trend reversals, or at least the end of a trend.
+Divergences: As with every momentum indicator, divergences can also be a very important signal here to show potential trend reversals, or at least the end of a trend.
+A divergence is a situation where the indicator and the price action are showing opposing signals.

 Combining the Stochastic with other tools